cedoor/brexit-lang/README.md

 # Brexit language analysis

-Language analysis of Brexit debate using Terragorm and AWS Elastic Search service to query newspaper data.
+Language analysis of Brexit debate using Terraform, AWS Elastic Search and AWS EMR with Spark.

 ___